nrkno/sofie-mos-connection/README.md

 - **@mos-connection/model** is a library that contains types and enums, useful for applications that handles MOS-data.

 There is also a helper application **quickMos** designed to be a minimal mock MOS server for testing client applications.

+---

+_The NRK logo is a registered trademark of Norsk rikskringkasting AS.
+The license does not grant any right to use, in any way, any trademarks, service marks or logos of Norsk rikskringkasting AS._